jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 ## Building blocks of a hexagonal architecture

-If you select ports and adapters as the architecture of your application, your have the following building blocks:
+If you select ports and adapters as the architecture of your application, you have the following building blocks:

 *   `Driving Adapter`: A driving adapter belongs to the infrastructure.
 It receives incoming requests from a client using a specific technology such as REST, RMI or, JMS and forwards it to the entry point of your business application called `inbound port`.
 *   `Inbound Port`: An `inbound port` belongs to the application core and represents the use cases of your business application.
 If your business application grows, you can  apply the [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) to separate your `inbound ports` based on the clients you have.